-XWidget is simple piece of software that brings a flair of customizing to your Windows computer, while adding some its own new features.
+XWidget is a simple piece of software that brings a flair for customizing to your Windows computer while adding some of its own new features.
 XWidget is a handy and light yet powerful visual widget editor with very subtle animations.
-Although, there are several such Windows dashboard programs out there, this freeware includes some unique features and is the easiest to use.
-It has a simple and user friendly interface that will guide you step by step through all its features.
+Although there are several such Windows dashboard programs out there, this freeware includes some unique features and is the easiest to use.
+It has a simple and user-friendly interface that will guide you step by step through all its features.

-XWidget comes just in a 7 megabytes file, but the installer brings an irritating bloatware of the Babylon toolbar.
-It installs quickly on the computer system and opens with three widgets – a photo gallery, a clock and Weather – and reside as a tray icon in the system, where you can configure its further features.
+XWidget comes just in a 7 megabytes file, but the installer brings an irritating 3rd-party offer.
+It installs quickly on the computer system and opens with three widgets – a photo gallery, a clock, and Weather – and resides as a tray icon in the system, where you can configure its further features.

 XWidget has a total of fourteen default widgets –DriverDock, AppsTab, iFolder Dock, System, Search, Recycle, Net, IP Address, RSS, Uptime, Time, Photo Album, and Weather.
 However, this free software supports many more widgets too and the user can add more widgets just in a few seconds by clicking on More Widgets’ on the context menu of the tray icon.

 XWidget comes in two different modes – Desktop mode and Dashboard mode.